The White Stripes (album)

 The White Stripes is the debut studio album by American rock duo the White Stripes, released in June 1999 by Sympathy for the Record Industry.
 It was produced by lead vocalist and guitarist Jack White and Jim Diamond.
-Musically, The White Stripes features elements of blues, punk, country and arena rock.
+Musically, The White Stripes features elements of blues, punk, country and garage rock.
 It includes three cover songs and is dedicated to blues musician Son House.

 Distribution of The White Stripes was limited as Sympathy was an independent label, and it failed to chart in the United States.
+Sympathy's owner was inevitably unable to keep up with demand.
 "The Big Three Killed My Baby" was released as the only single and promotional effort.
 The album was rereleased in the UK and the US by XL and V2 respectively, and in 2013 was certified gold by the British Phonographic Industry.
-It received generally positive from critics, and Jack deemed it his favorite of the band's six albums.
+It received generally positive reviews from critics.
+Of the album, Jack said in 2003, "I still feel we've never topped our first album.
+It's the most raw, the most powerful, and the most Detroit-sounding record we've made."

 Background and recording

-The White Stripes formed in 1997 and began performing as part of the underground Michigan rock scene, releasing two singles over the next year.
-In 1999, they signed with Sympathy for the Record Industry and recorded The White Stripes over a week with Jim Diamond at Ghetto Recorders and Third Man Studios in Detroit, Michigan.
-The band covered "St. James Infirmary Blues" after being introduced to the song from a Betty Boop cartoon.